MuhammadMouostafa/object-oriented-programming/2-abstraction/6-friend.md

 # Friend Class
 A friend class can access private and protected members of other classes in which it is declared as a friend.
 It is sometimes useful to allow a particular class to access private and protected members of other classes.
-For example, a LinkedList class may be allowed to access private members of Node.

 We can declare a friend class in C++ by using the friend keyword.